vindyfp/Predicting-Housing-Price/README.md

     - if the MEA and MAPE values in the test data set are much greater (and ">30%") than the MEA and MAPE values in the train data, then our model is **overfitting**
     - if the MEA and MAPE values in the test and train data sets are not much different and "<30%", then our model is **acceptable**

-- **Ridge Regression - Model Evaluation**
+**1. Ridge Regression - Model Evaluation**

 ![image](https://user-images.githubusercontent.com/99865400/163710962-1a4b7894-f5e9-42c5-a444-ef3c8d87e963.png)
 ![image](https://user-images.githubusercontent.com/99865400/163710976-fd9ceb76-56f4-495b-8a9c-af7b9ab6846f.png)

-- **LASSO - Model Evaluation**
+**2. LASSO - Model Evaluation**

 ![image](https://user-images.githubusercontent.com/99865400/163710968-736d93e7-e4aa-4b3a-a481-f9f61cc4e5d1.png)
 ![image](https://user-images.githubusercontent.com/99865400/163711009-dfe0a385-56a0-4101-84e8-8f8a8004f161.png)

 ## CONCLUSION
-Model with the best and most acceptable performance is Ridge Regression with lambda 10.
-Because R-square is 65%, the model can be said to be acceptable (R-square value ">60%"), besides that the MAPE value is between Training & Testing error not much different and still below 30%.
+**Model with the best and most acceptable performance is Ridge Regression with lambda 10**.
+Because R-square is 65%, the model can be said to be acceptable (R-square value ">60%"), besides that the MAPE value between Training & Testing error not much different and still below 30%.